bellumshaw/learngit/readme.txt

-git is a version control system git is free software
+Git is a distributed version control system. git is free software